hexdump0815/imagebuilder/doc/chromebooks/systems/adding-device.md

 {system codename}/{device codename}.md (base it on other device doc)

 {system codename}/assets/{device shortname}.jpg (image of device)
+should be no bigger than 200kb
+**can be substituted with stock image of the device**

 2. and add entry to